dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/start-mvc.rst

-Getting started with ASP.NET MVC 6
+Getting started with ASP.NET MVC Core
 ==================================================

 By `Rick Anderson`_

-This tutorial will teach you the basics of building an ASP.NET MVC 6 web app using `Visual Studio 2015 <http://go.microsoft.com/fwlink/?LinkId=532606>`__.
+This tutorial will teach you the basics of building an ASP.NET MVC Core web app using `Visual Studio 2015 <http://go.microsoft.com/fwlink/?LinkId=532606>`__.

 Sections
 ^^^^^^^^^^^^^^^^